alicelouisejane/CGMprocessing/README.md

 Vigers](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0216851)

 This README is written as a tutorial for CGM analysis, including in the context of exercise.
-This an an update and more in depth explanation of the general pipeline that was developed and used in publishing a [PhD Thesis](https://www.proquest.com/openview/78089a4b4d1696754e7d2ae2b3e2e922/1?pq-origsite=gscholar&cbl=51922&diss=y) and [peer reviewed
+This an updated and more in depth explanation of the general pipeline that was developed and used in publishing a [PhD Thesis](https://www.proquest.com/openview/78089a4b4d1696754e7d2ae2b3e2e922/1?pq-origsite=gscholar&cbl=51922&diss=y) and [peer reviewed